chanzuckerberg/chamber/README.md

 * (WIP) Add inheritance.
 Allow loading multiple parameters for hierarchically named services.
 For instance, `<project>-<env>-<service>` would load all parameters for the specified project (`<project>`), for the env within the project (`<project>-<env>`) and for the specific service in inverse order of precedence.
 * (WIP) Replace behavior of delete action to tag deleted credentials instead of removing them from parameter store.
 The goal is to allow recovery in case of misdeletion of credentials.
 * (WIP) Allow reverting parameters to a specific version.
-* (WIP) Fix issues that prevent adding parameters with certain values (e.g. values that start with "--")

 # Chamber